American Colonization Society

 We recognize in it ["the scheme of African Colonization"] the most intense hatred of the colored race, clad in the garb of pretended philanthropy; and we regard the revival of colonization societies...as...manifestations of a passion fit only for demons to indulge in.

-In most cases, African American families had lived in the United States for generations, and their prevailing sentiment was that they were no more African than white Americans were European.
+In most cases, African American families had lived in the United States for generations, and their prevailing sentiment was that they were no more sub-Saharan African than they perceived White Americans to be European.
 Contrary to claims that their emigration was voluntary, many African Americans, both free and enslaved, were pressured into emigrating.
 Indeed, enslavers, such as Zephaniah Kingsley, sometimes freed their slaves on condition that the freedmen leave the country immediately.

 According to historian Marc Leepson, "Colonization proved to be a giant failure, doing nothing to stem the forces that brought the nation to Civil War."
 Between 1821 and 1847, only a few thousand African Americans, out of millions, emigrated to what would become Liberia, while the increase in Black population in the U.S. during those same years was about 500,000.
-By 1833, the Society had transported only 2,769 individuals out of the U.S. According to Zephaniah Kingsley, the cost of transporting the Black population of the United States to Africa would exceed the annual revenues of the country.
+By 1833, the Society had transported only 2,769 individuals out of the U.S. According to Zephaniah Kingsley, the cost of transporting the Black population of the United States to sub-Saharan Africa would exceed the annual revenues of the country.
 Mortality was the highest since accurate record-keeping began: close to half the arrivals in Liberia died from tropical diseases, especially malaria; during the early years, 22% of immigrants died within one year.
 Moreover, the provisioning and transportation of requisite tools and supplies proved very expensive.

 Starting in the 1830s, the society was met with great hostility from abolitionists, led by Gerrit Smith, who had supported the society financially, and William Lloyd Garrison, author of Thoughts on African Colonization (1832), in which he proclaimed the society a fraud.
 According to Garrison and his many followers, the society was not a solution to the problem of American slavery—it actually was helping, and was intended to help, to preserve it.

 Background

 Growth of slavery in the South

 After the invention of the cotton gin in the 1790s, the growth and export of cotton became a highly profitable business.
 Central to the business was the setting up of plantations, staffed by enslaved laborers.
 Due to the increased demand, imports of African slaves grew until legal importation was barred in 1808, after which time Maryland and Virginia openly bred slaves, "producing" children for sale "South", through brokers such as Franklin and Armfield, to plantation owners.
 This resulted in the forcible relocation of about one million enslaved people to the Deep South.
-The Africans and African Americans became well established and had children, and the total number of the enslaved reached four million by the mid-19th century.
+The sub-Saharan Africans and African Americans became well established and had children, and the total number of the enslaved reached four million by the mid-19th century.